WasatchPhotonics/Wasatch.Excel/README.md

 .NET has changed a bit since Visual Basic 6 (VB6) and Visual Basic for Applications (VBA) were created.
-Our Wasatch.NET driver is normally built for "modern" (.NET 4.0 and above) integrations, using "Any CPU" whenever possible to avoid architecture (bitness issues).
+Our Wasatch.NET driver is normally built for "modern" (.NET 4.0 and above) integrations, using "Any CPU" whenever possible to avoid architecture (bitness) issues.

 Unfortunately, we have to dig back into that nastiness a bit to get things working from Excel, but it turns out the process isn't too bad.
 We are **not**